New Orleans holding up under Tropical Storm Lee

 "For a while we got some false hope that we might be out of the woods, but we realized overnight we would get more rain," Lafourche Parish spokesman Brennan Matherne said.
 "We're getting call after call about street flooding."

 There were isolated reports of flooding in roads and homes.
-No injuries or deaths were reported in Louisiana.
+No injuries or fatalities were reported in Louisiana.

-Wet conditions associated with the storm appeared to be a factor in an early morning car wreck in Mobile, Alabama, that killed one man and left several injured.
+Wet conditions associated with the storm appear to be a factor in an early-morning car wreck in Mobile, Alabama, that killed one man and left several injured.

+New Orleans is under a flash flood watch through Monday night, the National Weather Service said.
+Potential damage from wind gusts also will be a concern, it said.

 TIDAL SURGE